ackintosh/ganesha/README.md

 https://ackintosh.github.io/ganesha/

-For now, Ganesha is under development heavily.
+For now, Ganesha is under development heavily and growing up day by day.
 It's going to be awesome! :muscle:

 If you have an idea about enhancement, bugfix, etc..., please let me know it via [Issues](https://github.com/ackintosh/ganesha/issues). :sparkles: